Interfaces & Tools#

 You can find further information in the YAC Documentation.

-Data Analyslis & Remapping (CDO)#
+Data Analysis & Remapping (CDO)#

 CDO is a well know data anlysis tool developed by Max-Planck-Institute for Meteorology.
 CDO supports the ICON native horizontal grid so that ICON model output can be easily analysed.